Individuals

 • published books and religious texts

-• records originating outside Ontario unless essential to the person or family's story
+• records originating outside Ontario, unless they are essential to the person’s or family's story